NobilityDeviant/ZenDownloader/README.md

 Wco is now using cloudflare.
 Most VPNs and public proxies won't work anymore!
 I will also have to keep track and update the useragents every now and then.

-If you encounter any cloudflare errors, just keep trying or report it.
+If you encounter any cloudflare error, just keep trying or report it.

 Don't worry too much though.

+**ZenDownloader** comes equipped with a Kotlin version of Undetected ChromeDriver which bypasses all basic cloudflare blocking.

+The only way cloudflare would work is if wco pays for their premium package, which is expensive.

 # MP4 Video Format